briansdenny/briandenny.net-site/content/project/eFax WF content/index.md

 ---

 ### 🧭 Walk-Throughs
 Multi-step guides helping users complete key tasks like sending a fax.
+The GIF below shows the full walk-through users can complete when composing a fax for the first time.
+It demonstrates the interactive flow as users follow in-app instructions.

 ![screen reader text](ComposeFax.gif)
+For those who prefer to read each step, individual images of each screen in the sequence are provided below the GIF.

 ![screen reader text](FCAF1.png)
 ![screen reader text](FCAF2.png)
 ![screen reader text](FCAF3.png)